konthamaashini/ros2_ws/README.md

-# UAV ROS 2 Workspace – Quick Setup
+# UAV ROS 2 Workspace

 Follow these steps to create a clean workspace called **`uav`**, clone this package, and build everything with **colcon**.